jamamp/jamamp.github.io/FloatplaneAPIDocs/ReSlateDocs-full/index.md

 CookieAuth
 </aside>

-<h1 id="floatplane-api-administration">Administration</h1>
+<h1 id="floatplane-api-administrationv2">AdministrationV2</h1>

 Manage and edit moderators and global moderators.
+This entire section is deprecated.

 ## addGlobalModerator